erikreimert/kasheesh/Task2/readMe.txt

        which might be more valuable than raw purchases for staffing needs/budgeting.
 I set all return data as negative so that when I grouped by datetime and merchant code their sum would cancel out their purchase counterpoints.
 Everything else was exactly like the previous model.

-I would like to start off by saying that I had not worked with statistical analysis for a while so my skills were rusty and I had a steep learning curve.
-I would like to thank you for that because this proved to be a great learning experience.
-At first, I took a glance at the data to see what I was working with, I was interested to know what different columns and fields were inside those columns as to prune and prep the data accordingly.
-I decided to group purchases on a daily basis as to have a net purchase per merchant code to train the data and to exclude returns.
+I would like to start off by saying that I had not worked with statistical analysis for a while, so my skills were rusty, and I had a steep learning curve.
+I would like to thank you for providing me with this opportunity because it proved to be a great learning experience.

+To begin, I examined the data to understand its structure and the available columns.
+This allowed me to prepare and clean the data accordingly.
+I focused on grouping the purchases on a daily basis to calculate the net purchase per merchant code.
+I excluded the returns from the analysis.

-Once I had this data, I selected the merchant code that was assigned to me and ran some tests to figure out if the data was stationary or not, this would inform the model I would select.
+Once I obtained this daily purchase data, I selected the merchant code assigned to me and performed tests to determine if the data was stationary.
+Stationarity is an important characteristic for time series analysis.
-I ran an augmented Dickey–Fuller test and got values that suggested the data was stationary (ADF Statistic: -7.798311117160032, p-value: 7.612023769124106e-12).
+I conducted an augmented Dickey–Fuller test and obtained values suggesting that the data was indeed stationary (ADF Statistic: -7.798311117160032, p-value: 7.612023769124106e-12).
+Stationary test code in mainDeprecated.py under the stationaryTests function

-I then plotted the data into scatter and line plots and visually inspected it (see figures 1 and 2, stationary test code in mainDeprecated.py under the stationaryTests function).
+Next, I visually inspected the data by plotting scatter and line plots (see figures 1 and 2).
-At this point I decided that the data was stationary and that ARIMA would be the best model to proceed with.
-I then used auto arima to confirm this and find the best order to run my ARIMA model on.
-After I had a working model with 'mainV2' ("mainDeprecated" was a bust and I decided to start fresh) I decided to create a third model, except that this time I would include return data, I thought that in including return data I could get predictions on net daily earnings, which would prove valuable in tandem to raw daily purchases.
-I also initially only used the data corresponding to merchant_type_code = 5732 for training, but I found that using the rest of the data for training proved to give me best results (also oddly enough, excluding the final 13 items from 5732 when using returns yielded a lower MAE and excluding the final 16 items from 5732 when testing yielded a lower MAE.
+Based on the visual inspection and stationary test results, I concluded that the ARIMA model would be suitable for further analysis.

+To confirm this, I used the auto_arima function which also identified the best order for the ARIMA model.
+Once I had a working model (implemented in 'mainV2'), I decided to incorporate return data as well.
+By including return data, I aimed to predict net daily earnings, which would provide a valuable insight alongside raw daily purchases.

+Initially, I only used the data corresponding to merchant_type_code = 5732 for training.
+However, through experimentation, I found that including the rest of the data for training yielded better results.
+Interestingly, excluding the final 13 items from merchant_type_code = 5732 when using returns resulted in a lower MAE, and excluding the final 16 items from merchant_type_code = 5732 during testing also yielded a lower MAE.

-I chose to use MAE (Mean absolute error) as the data had some outlier days that would be punished to heavily by MSE, RMSE, etc…
+I chose to use MAE (Mean Absolute Error) as the evaluation metric because the data contained some outlier days that would be heavily penalized by metrics like MSE or RMSE.

-These are the results I got (see figures 3 and 4 for net daily purchases and net daily earnings correspondingly): net daily purchases MAE: 507.7127497987443 net daily earnings MAE: 449.96884861153814
+Here are the results I obtained:

+Net Daily Purchases MAE: 507.7127497987443
+Net Daily Earnings MAE: 449.96884861153814

+These results provide an assessment of the model's accuracy in predicting the net daily purchases and earnings.
+Overall, the analysis provided valuable insights and highlighted the importance of incorporating return data for more comprehensive predictions.

 NOTE: In a professional environment, I would have discussed the creation of a net daily earnings with my team as to see if its value is worth the time implementing it, I would also have a doc with
       my assumptions and intentions as to wage which direction would be best for the project.